gotthardp/lorawan-server/doc/Handlers.md

 To parse a custom format leave the *Payload* field undefined and write own *Parse Uplink* function.

+### ASCII Text

+The payload will get stored into the `text` field as ASII characters.

 ### Cayenne Low Power Payload (LPP)